Yann-GitHub/webcrawler-http/README.md

 node index.js https://www.example.com
 ```

 The application will start crawling the website and generate a report of the internal linking structure of the website.
-The report will be saved in a file named `report.txt` in the same directory where the application is located.
+The report will be saved in a file named `report.txt` in the same directory where the application is located, and also printed in the terminal.